Sierra de Aracena Hiking Trails Guide – The Best Routes in Southern Spain

 Why This Region Works for Both Slow Travellers and Serious Walkers

-You can walk for 90 minutes between villages and stop for jamón ibérico and wine.
-Or you can plan a 20 km day with steady elevation.
+You can walk for an hour between villages, stop for jamón ibérico and a glass of wine, and continue without any sense of urgency.
+Or you can plan a full 20 km route and move steadily across changing terrain.

-Few places in Andalusia offer this balance without crowds.
+Few places in Andalusia offer that balance without becoming crowded or overly structured.

 Frequently Asked Questions